-We recommend that candidates who are beginning this course have a level in the relevant language equivalent to first language competence.
+We recommend that candidates who are beginning this course should have a level in Chinese equivalent to first language competence.

 Progression

 Cambridge IGCSE Certificates are general qualifications that enable candidates to progress either directly to employment, or to proceed to further qualifications.